jstachio/kiwi/readme.md

 Thus it is the perfect common denominator for providing applications with initial configuration.
 We call this *"bootstrapping configuration"* and it is usually gathered even before logging.

-To do this Kiwi loads streams of key values (KeyValue) from resources.
+To do this Ezkv loads streams of key values (KeyValue) from resources.
 What is unique about it is that certain key values will load more key values to the current stream which is what we call chaining.